 How long will it take for my order to arrive?

-Please see our Packaging, Delivery & Returns page for timings, but we recommend allowing five working days for delivery in the UK.
+Please see our Packaging, Delivery & Returns page for timings, but we recommend allowing at least five working days for delivery in the UK.

 How long will it take to resize my engagement ring?

 Door-to-door, the resizing process takes 2-3 weeks.
 This window allows time for delivery, the resize itself, cleaning, and quality control.
 If your vintage ring is set with gemstones, our stone-setter will also need to give its settings a careful check-over following the resize.

 To request a resize, please drop us an email so we can explain the process in greater detail and make suitable arrangements.